Study Plan

 What is a DSA tracker?add

-A DSA tracker is a tool that helps you organize and track your progress through data structures and algorithms practice problems.
-It lets you mark problems as completed, filter by difficulty or topic, and see your overall progress at a glance.
-This tracker covers 177 curated problems across 16 core DSA topics.
+A DSA tracker (Data Structures and Algorithms tracker) is a tool that helps you organize and track your progress through coding practice problems.
+This tracker covers 177 curated Data Structures and Algorithms problems across 16 core topics, from arrays and hash maps to dynamic programming and graph algorithms.

 How were these 177 problems selected?add

-The problems are curated from the most commonly asked interview questions across top tech companies.
-They cover all 16 core DSA topics and include a mix of Easy, Medium, and Hard problems.
-The selection overlaps with popular lists like Blind 75, NeetCode 150, and Striver's A2Z sheet, combining the best of each into one comprehensive tracker.
+The problems are curated from the most commonly asked coding interview questions across top tech companies.
+The selection overlaps with Blind 75, NeetCode 150, and Striver's A2Z sheet, combining the best problems from each into one comprehensive Data Structures and Algorithms checklist.

 Is my progress saved?add

 Yes.
 Your progress is saved automatically to your browser's local storage.
 It persists across sessions and page refreshes.
-No account or sign-up is required.
-Note that clearing your browser data will reset your progress.
+No account required.

 What order should I solve the problems in?add

-Start with Arrays & Hashing and Two Pointers, which build the foundational problem-solving patterns.
+Start with Arrays & Hashing and Two Pointers.
 Then move to Sliding Window, Stack, and Binary Search.
 After that, tackle Linked Lists, Trees, and Graphs.
-Save Dynamic Programming and Backtracking for after you have a strong foundation in the earlier topics.
+Save Dynamic Programming and Backtracking for last.
+This order builds each skill on top of the previous one.

 How long does it take to complete all 177 problems?add